ConservationInternational/trends.earth/LDMP/help/source/documentation/interpreting_results.rst

 .. image:: /static/documentation/interpreting_results/image079.png
    :align: center

-Calculating the final indicator is done using the pie chart symbol in the LDMT.
+Calculating the final indicator is done using the pie chart symbol in trends.earth.
 The output layer can be selected using the existing layers within the map: Productivity trajectory trend (significance), productivity performance (degradation), Productivity (emerging) and Land Cover (degradation).
 These are aggregated to highlight degradation given the inputs and parameters